dotnet/docs/docs/core/whats-new/dotnet-7.md

 - On-stack replacement (OSR) is a complement to tiered compilation.
 It allows the runtime to change the code executed by a currently running method in the middle of its execution (that is, while it's "on stack").
 Long-running methods can switch to more optimized versions mid-execution.
 - Profile-guided optimization (PGO) now works with OSR and is easier to enable (by adding `<TieredPGO>true</TieredPGO>` to your project file).
 PGO can also instrument and optimize additional things, such as delegates.
 - Improved code generation for Arm64.
 - [Native AOT](../deploying/native-aot/index.md) produces a standalone executable in the target platform's file format with no external dependencies.
-It's entirely native, with no IL or JIT, and provides fast startup time and a small, self-contained deployment.
+It's entirely native, with no [IL or JIT](dotnet/core/introduction#compilation), and provides fast startup time and a small, self-contained deployment.
 In .NET 7, Native AOT focuses on console apps and requires apps to be trimmed.
-- Performance improvements to the mono runtime, which powers Blazor WebAssembly, Android, and iOS apps.
+- Performance improvements to the Mono runtime, which powers Blazor WebAssembly, Android, and iOS apps.

-For a detailed look at everything that's gone into making .NET 7 so fast, see the epic [Performance improvements in .NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/) blog post.
+For a detailed look at many of the performance-focused features that make .NET 7 so fast, see the [Performance improvements in .NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/) blog post.

 ## System.Text.Json serialization